UPDATE MARCH 12, 2017 (Web Photo):

 Time of day, the amount of traffic, speeds involved, prior knowledge of the vehicle pursued as stolen or involved in a violent crime, and dozens of other factors all come immediately into play.
 Over the course of my career I was involved in several dozen high-speed pursuits the majority of which resulted in the arrest of the driver, but on occasion, when it became too dangerous to continue, the pursuit was terminated.
 On a few occasions, accidents resulted when either the suspect vehicle or my police car became involved in an accident.

-Collage (L to R): (T) Langford, Sidney, Victoria, Saanich, Highlands,
+Collage (L to R): (T) From various web sources.
+Langford, Sidney, Victoria, Saanich, Highlands,

 (C) Esquimalt, (Malahat), (CRD) Oak Bay, Metchosin,